stepanvitecek/chrome-extensions-demos/README.md

 Usage
 -----
 Just download folder with app (you'll find it in "List of examples"), which you want to use.
-Then you just upload this app to your Google Chrome browser - Menu > Settings > Extensions (in top of page check "Developer mode") > Load unpacked extension... > select folder with zour extension
+Then you just upload this app to your Google Chrome web browser - Menu > Settings > Extensions (in top of page check "Developer mode") > Load unpacked extension... > select folder with your Chrome extension

 Author and Feedback
 -----